Hrtkovci: History

-Modern village was firstly mentioned in 1714, during Ottoman administration.
-There are assumptions that some older settlements existed at this locality.
+Its first modern mention was in 1714, during Ottoman administration.
+It is believed that older settlements once existed at this locality.
 These settlements were probably villages named Gomol (recorded in 1353) and Hudrovecz (recorded in 1477).

 Since 1718, the village was part of the Habsburg monarchy.
 It was firstly included into the Kingdom of Slavonia and then into the Military Frontier (Petrovaradin regiment).
 In 1737, about 1,600 Catholic Albanians of the Kelmendi tribe from northern Albania came to Syrmia.
 They were settled in the villages of Hrtkovci and Nikinci.
 Today, their descendants consider themselves Croats.

 In 1848–1849, the village was part of autonomous Serbian Vojvodina, but was returned to the jurisdiction of the Military Frontier in 1849.
 After the abolishment of the frontier, in 1882, the village was included into the autonomous Habsburg Kingdom of Croatia-Slavonia, which was part of the Habsburg Kingdom of Hungary and Austria-Hungary.
 The village was administratively a part of the Ruma district within the Syrmia County.
 According to the ethnographic map of the Austrian Monarchy, created by Karl Freiherrn von Czoernig and published in Vienna in 1855, the village of Hrtkovci was predominantly populated by ethnic Albanians.

-According to 1910 census, the village was ethnically mixed and the largest linguistic group were the speakers of Croatian language (1,144).
+According to 1910 census, the village was ethnically mixed and the largest linguistic group were the speakers of Croatian (1,144).
 Other languages spoken in the village were German (644), Hungarian (619), Serbian (70), Slovak (20), etc.

 In 1918, the village firstly became part of the State of Slovenes, Croats and Serbs, then part of the Kingdom of Serbia, and finally part of the Kingdom of Serbs, Croats and Slovenes (renamed to the Kingdom of Yugoslavia in 1929).
 From 1918 to 1922, the village was part of the Syrmia County, from 1922 to 1929 part of the Syrmia Oblast, and from 1929 to 1941, part of the Danube Banovina.

+World War II

-From 1941 to 1944, the village was under Axis occupation and was included into the Pavelić's Independent State of Croatia.
+From 1941 to 1944, the village was under Axis occupation and was included into the Nazi-Puppet Pavelić's Independent State of Croatia, where committed genocide against Serbs, Jews, and Romani People.
 Since 1944, the village was part of autonomous Yugoslav Vojvodina, which (from 1945) was part of new socialist Yugoslav Serbia.